Parameter estimation of a two-colored urn model class: Application to an ethological problem

-\begin{theorem} \ \begin{enumerate}[(i)] \item If $\alpha=1$ and $c>0$, then $\lim_{n\to\infty} \fisher(c)<\infty$. \item If $\alpha<1$, $n^{-1}\ell_n(\theta)\to -\log2$. \item If $\alpha>1$, then $\ell_n(\theta)$ converges almost surely to a random variable as $n\to\infty$. \end{enumerate} \end{theorem} The proof is in Section~\ref{sec:proof-rrw}.
-Statement~\eqref{item:fisher-alpha=1} means that when $\alpha=1$, the Fisher information is bounded.
-This implies that the parameter $c$ cannot be estimated on a single path.
+The main feature of the binary choice model for $\alpha_0>1$ is that only one branch will be crossed eventually.
+It seems clear then that a statistical procedure based on only one path (one sequence of choices) cannot be consistent, since no new information will be obtained after one branch is eventually abandoned.
+This intuition is true and more surprisingly, it is also true in the case $\alpha_0=1$.
+This is translated in statistical terms in the following theorem.
+Let $\ell_n$ denote the log-likelihood based on a single path of length $n$ and $\dot\ell_n$ its gradient.
+The model is regular, so the Fisher information is $\var_\theta(\dot\ell_n(\theta))$. \begin{theorem} \ \begin{enumerate}[(i)] \item If $\alpha_0=1$ and $c_0>0$, then $\lim_{n\to\infty} \fisher(c_0)<\infty$. \item If $\alpha_0<1$, $n^{-1}\ell_n(\theta_0)\to -\log2$. \item If $\alpha_0>1$, then $\ell_n(\theta_0)$ converges almost surely to a random variable as~${n\to\infty}$. \end{enumerate} \end{theorem} The proof is in Section~\ref{sec:proof-theo-one-path}.
+Statement~\eqref{item:fisher-alpha=1} means that, when $\alpha_0=1$, the Fisher information is bounded.
+This implies that the parameter $c_0$ cannot be estimated on a single path.
 This also implies that the length $n$ of each path should be taken as large as possible (theoretically infinite) in order to minimize the asymptotic variance of the estimators.
 Statements~\eqref{item:likelihood-alpha<1} and~\eqref{item:likelihood-alpha>1} imply that the maximum likelihood estimator is inconsistent, since the likelihood does not tend to a constant.